Ghosts

 to hold my hand like the ghost

-of a harmless idiot child
+of a harmless idiot childwhom nothing can offend,

 who follows me down the cellar steps